dabit3/react-notes/README.md

 ### Monitoring App Analytics

-Refresh your application a couple of times, and then you will start receiving usage metrics in Amazon Pinpoint console.
+Refresh your application a couple of times, and then you will automatically start receiving usage metrics in the Amazon Pinpoint console.

+To view the Amazon Pinpoint console, visit [https://console.aws.amazon.com/pinpoint/home/](https://console.aws.amazon.com/pinpoint/home/) & select the region where you created the service.

 Since your application doesn’t have much functionality at the moment, only ‘session start’ events are displayed in Pinpoint Console.
 As you add more cloud features to your app - like authentication - Amplify will automatically report related analytics events to Amazon Pinpoint.
 So, you will know how your users are interacting with your app.